aws-samples/rekognition-streaming-video-events/README.md

 - **"kinesisvideo:DescribeStream"**
 - **"kinesisvideo:CreateStream"**

+## Setting up Rekognition Streaming Video Events

+To setup Rekognition Streaming Video Events, you need a Rekogntion VideoStreamProcessor to process the video stream from KVS, a S3 bucket to write processor results to and an SNS topic to send notifications to downstream applications.
+The following will provide you examples of creating these objects.

-#### Run the sample application
+#### 1. Run the sample application to create a KVS stream

 The *kvs_gstreamer_file_uploader_sample* requires 3 arguments; a stream name, the filename to be streamed to KVS, and a timestamp.
-The command date +%s will return the unix epoch time in seconds and is included here for convenience.
-This will create a KVS stream which you can use to start your processing.
+The command `date +%s` will return the unix epoch time in seconds and is included here for convenience.
+This will create a KVS stream named **DemoStream** which you can use to start your processing.

 ```bash
 ./kvs_gstreamer_file_uploader_sample DemoStream ~/package.mp4 `date +%s`
 ```

-### Setting up Rekognition Streaming Video Events

-To setup Rekognition Streaming Video Events, you need a a Rekogntion VideoStreamProcessor to process the video stream from KVS, a S3 bucket to write processor results to and an SNS topic to send notifications to downstream applications.
-The following will provide you examples of creating these objects using the AWS CLI.

-1. Create a KVS stream, *note the stream’s resource name (ARN)* you will need this to create your stream processor.
+Navigate to KVS on the AWS console and note KVS stream’s resource name (ARN), you will need this to create your stream processor.

+##### 1. Alternate: Create a KVS stream using the AWS CLI

 ```bash
 aws kinesisvideo create-stream --stream-name "DemoStream" \
  --data-retention-in-hours "24"
 ```
+*note the stream’s resource name (ARN)* you will need this to create your stream processor.

-2. Create a S3 bucket for processor results.
+####  2. Create a S3 bucket for processor results.

 You’ll use the bucket to present artifacts (images, clips, bounding boxes etc) to down stream applications.

 ```bash
 aws s3api create-bucket \
  --bucket DemoStreamBucket \
  --region us-east-1
 ```
-3. Create a SNS topic to send processor notifications to, make note of the resource name(ARN).
+#### 3. Create a SNS topic to send processor notifications

+You'll use the SNS topic to send notifications to downstream applicaitons.
+Besure to make note of the resource name(ARN).
 You’ll use the SNS topic to trigger subsequent application processing.

 ```bash
 aws sns create-topic --name DemoStreamSNS
 ```

+#### 4. Create a Rekogntion Stream Processor

-4. Create your stream processor, Here we've provided a simple python script *cr_stream_processor.py*, simply replace your resource name.
-You note the settings for ConnectedHome, the Labels to look for, and the MinConfidence.
-MinConfidence is the main tuning dial, the higher the confidence
+Here we've provided a simple python script *cr_stream_processor.py*, simply replace your KVS stream's resource name(ARN), S3 bucket name, ans SNS resource name(ARN).
+Note the settings for ConnectedHome: the *Labels* to look for and *MinConfidence*. *MinConfidence* is our main tuning dial, the higher the confidence the more precise your stream processor will be in detecting these labels.

 ```python
 import boto3